 Now, as you move the mouse around, notice the line with one end fixed on the point you just selected and the other end following the cursor in a rubber-banding motion (see the first image in Figure 2.4).
-You also see a message asking you to Specify next point or.
+You also see a message at the cursor asking you to Specify next point or.